Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-This pineapple-vanilla cake by Donna Hay takes the concept of an upside-down cake in a totally different direction.
+This pineapple and vanilla cake by Donna Hay takes the concept of an upside-down cake in a totally different direction.
 Fresh pineapple slices are poached so that they become pliable and create this stunning work of art.
 It's almost too pretty to eat.

 5. Pineapple Upside-Down Dump Cake

 Dump cakes are by far the simplest dessert in the world; take just five ingredients and dump them into a cake pan.
 No mixing or stirring, no separating eggs or beating butter and sugar until fluffy.
 Dump, bake, done.
 This pineapple version has all of the flavors of the traditional upside down cake without the fuss.